Stone Garrett Preview, Player Props: Nationals vs. Phillies

-On Saturday, Stone Garrett (.806 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 4:05 PM ET.
+The Washington Nationals, including Stone Garrett and his .743 slugging percentage over his past 10 games, take on starter Zack Wheeler and the Philadelphia Phillies at Muncy Bank Ballpark at Historic Bowman Field, Sunday at 7:10 PM ET.

-He collected two extra-base hits in his last game (3-for-4 with two doubles) against the Phillies.
+He had a one-hit performance in his previous game (1-for-4) against the Phillies.

 Stone Garrett Game Info & Props vs. the Phillies